Editor’s Note: This column is an opinion piece submitted by August Demilune, a parent taking adult sociology courses at Austin Community College.

 “This is ridiculous,” a bigoted parent from the opposing team shouted.
 “He’s a grown man hitting a ball off a tee at small children!”

 Apparently now this mother cared about the well-being of her child.
 Now that her child was in danger in a way society didn’t deem acceptable.
 The emotional trauma of becoming an out, or of being forced into “fielding” — a disgusting, antiquated term that exposes children to horrific plantation imagery — is no bother to them.
-But put their defenseless forty pound child fifty feet away from an adult male hitting a hard ball off a tee with a metal bat and suddenly the world is about to end.
+But put their defenseless, forty-pound child fifty feet away from an adult male hitting a hard ball off a tee with a metal bat and suddenly the world is about to end.

 She, nor anyone else, however, seemed to care about my child.
 Gulliver was on the bench crying now, obviously upset that these small-minded people were attacking us.

-So I stepped to the plate, lined up the ball, and swung with all my might.
+I stepped to the plate, lined up the ball, and swung with all my might.
 For Gulliver.
 For change.

-Unfortunately, hitting has been the easy part.
+Hitting, it turns out, has been the easy part.
 Every week Gulliver still faces ridicule and judgment because of our bravery.
 Because we dare to challenge society’s idea of what success is.
 Because I’m 0-22 with runners in scoring position.
 But how others perceive us — emotionally, socially, and statistically — doesn’t matter.
 What’s important is what we believe.
 So every time I think Gulliver has earned it, I tell his coach to mark down a home run in the box score.
 Gulliver has hit forty-seven home runs this year, and I am unbelievably proud of him and everything he’s overcome to accomplish that.

 I am amused in retrospect.
 During that first game I wanted to run home, and now my child has the most home runs in the league.
 Sometimes the universe really does bend toward justice and, when it does, it often does so with a delicious hint of irony.

 Of course, the establishment never simply concedes its mistakes and attempts to correct itself.
 It sees the “renegades” and the “deviants” and tries its best to silence and ignore them.
 Sadly it’s no different with Gulliver.
-Now that the fall season is nearing its end I’ve been told that all the children on the team are going to receive the same sized trophies.
+Now that the season is nearing its end I’ve been told that all the children on the team are going to receive the same sized trophies.
 This despite the fact that Gulliver has more recorded home runs than the rest of the team combined.
 And that’s to say nothing of his intangibles, like courageousness and empathy, which he clearly has more of than anyone else on the team.
 In a just world he’d get his own unique, bigger trophy honoring the fact that he’s more valuable than everyone else.
 Fairness has never been something our society has been much concerned with, though.
 Why should it be any different now?